Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 All resampling kernels behave slightly differently and generate artifacts of differing kinds and severity.

-It should be noted that there is no “objectively best” resampling filter, so it is largely a matter of personal preference.
+It should be noted that there is no "objectively best" resampling filter, so it is largely a matter of personal preference.
-There are no hard and fast rules about which resampler performs best for any given type of content, so it’s best to test them yourself.
+There are no hard and fast rules about which resampler performs best for any given type of content, so it's best to test them yourself.

 A short overview of the most common filters follows.
-For a much more extensive explanation of the different filters, including details on the exact algorithms, see [ImageMagick’s guide][IM].
+For a much more extensive explanation of the different filters, including details on the exact algorithms, see [ImageMagick's guide][IM].

 Additionally,
 [ResampleHQ][RHQ]'s documentation features